 “Especially for a chronic disease like diabetes, having a good relationship with your patients is very important, and language can be a huge barrier,” she says.

 Although Wright has cared for Spanish-speaking patients for years, she dreamed of reaching more people with a clinic for Washington’s Latinx community — the second largest demographic group in the state.
-Latinx people represent 13% of Washington’s population, but only 3.4% of its doctors, creating a significant shortage in bilingual and culturally appropriate care.
+Latinx people represent 13% of Washington’s population, but only 3.4% of its doctors, creating a significant shortage in bilingual and culturally humble care.

 “For example, Latinx patients use a lot of herbal products or natural remedies, but if they don’t feel comfortable with their providers, they won’t mention it — and that might make a difference,” says Wright.
 “Knowing what kind of foods Latinx people prefer, and having realistic expectations and sustainable goals, is all part of cultural care.”